 Wednesday morning, we had an exclusive tour of the US Capitol building.
 All of the scholars got to see the press deck of the House and Senate chambers.
 Two gorgeous chambers, where photography is strictly prohibited.

 After our tour of the capitol building, we had, for my money, easily, the best session of the whole week.
 Doug Mills, the highest ranking photographer of the New York Times, met with all of the scholars to talk about his experiences.
 He shoots all of America’s major sporting events such as the Super Bowl, the World Series, the Final Four, the Olympics, and, the list goes on.
 If those events aren’t enough, he is assigned to the President of the United States, and has been, since Ronald Reagan.
 Not only is he assigned to cover POTUS, he travels with him on each and every trip aboard Air Force One, with a handful of other journalists.
 It costs the New York Times, a first class ticket to destination X, plus one dollar for each trip he takes on Air Force One.
 He opted out of going to Duluth, MN with President Trump to meet with the Free Spirit Scholars.
-Much of what he said during the session was off the record, however, I can tell you, he’s been on countless jogs with both George HW and George Bush, has been to the beach and McDonalds with Bill Clinton.
+Much of what he said during the session was various stories of his career.
+I can tell you, he’s been on countless jogs with both George HW and George Bush, has been to the beach and McDonalds with Bill Clinton.
 And, yes, he was with George Bush on 9/11.
 I do not have the appropriate adjectives in my vocabulary to describe the story he told of his time with Bush on 9/11.
 In other words, Mills has been there and done that.
 I could have spent the whole week with him.

 Thursday morning at 5:00 a.m.
 I had my first, and only, Dr. Pepper, of the trip, at the Baltimore Airport, along with my favorite breakfast, Chick-Fil-A chicken minis.
 I was pretty petered because I had been awake since 3:45 a.m., but when I saw Chick Fil A, my mood turned 180°.